xywang68/python-tdd/README.md

 #### Automated Github Action

     A github action yaml file is in pace to run pytest coverage.
-    Passing criteria with 100% test pass and 100% code coverage are set in .coveragerc PR with any failure will be blocked.
+    Passing criteria with 100% test pass and 100% code coverage are set in .coveragerc.
+    PR will be blocked if any of the test passing and the code coverage criterias is not met.